WHS Pioneer Playmakers advance to states after winning numerous awards at regionals

 Cast Your Vote is the process where the schools attending vote on their favorite play as the honorable mention play to advance if the winning school, for any reason, cannot participate.
 Since Watauga was selected by both processes, the judges selected another play as honorable mention.

-The next step is the State Festival at Greensboro College.
-States will also have two “day festivals” on Friday, Nov.
+The next step is the state festival at Greensboro College.
+The state competition will also have two “day festivals” on Friday, Nov.
 19 and Sunday, Nov.
 21. The Playmakers will perform on Sunday at 3:45 p.m., competing against seven other winning schools: Piedmont Community Charter School, Rockingham County HS, Mallard Creek HS, A.L.
 Brown HS, Central Academy of Technology and Arts, Falls Lake Academy and Lake Norman HS.

 There will also be an encore presentation of Acts of Love on Thursday, Nov.
-18 at 7 p.m. at the High School.
+18 at 7 p.m. at Watauga High School.
 Admission is $5.

 “These student actors and technicians have not missed a beat, and that’s what I’m most proud of,” Walker said.
 “They have been resilient through these semesters of virtual theater class.
 It wasn’t ideal, but the entire department seems to have withstood the last year and a half pretty well.
 We are ready for State in two weeks, class plays in December, and the return of the spring musical with Seussical the Musical! in April.”